The iconic blue sky Kyiv cathedral

 St. Michael’s Golden-Domed Cathedral in the times of Euromaidan Revolution in 2013

 The protesters hid in the cathedral and organized temporary headquarters inside it.
-The seminarians from the Kyiv Orthodox Theological Academy helped protesters: went on the night duties, brought medicines, made tea, carried hot water.
+The seminarians from the Kyiv Orthodox Theological Academy helped protesters: went on the night duties, brought medicines, carried hot water.

 On the night of December 11, 2013, the bell of the St. Michael’s Golden-Domed Monastery sounded the alarm for the first time during the last 8 centuries.
 The previous time was in 1240, during the Mongol invasion.